Lauren Halsey: Work

 Halsey counts among her greatest influences the artists Betye Saar, Overton Loyd, Mike Kelley, Dominique Moody and Mark Bradford.
 She describes her work as an attempt to "summon a world suffused with an ethos of funk."
 She mentions that a common theme of her art is to represent her community of South Central LA and representations of her family.

-From 2012-2014, Halsey worked with colleagues on a project titled Harlem Postcards, which was presented at The Studio Museum in Harlem, NY.
+From 2012 to 2014, Halsey worked with colleagues on a project titled Harlem Postcards, which was presented at The Studio Museum in Harlem.
 It was during this time. that Halsey completed her thesis exhibition at the California Institute of the Arts and began the program at Yale University.
 In 2015 Halsey was included in the United, exhibition at Coney Island Art Walls.
-The same year she was included in the exhibition Everything, Everyday at the Studio Museum along with fellow Artists -in-Residence Sadie Barnette (also a CalArts alum) and Eric Mack.
+The same year she was included in the exhibition Everything, Everyday at the Studio Museum along with fellow Artists-in-Residence Sadie Barnette (also a CalArts alum) and Eric Mack.
 In 2016, she made a float for the Kingdom Day Parade in Los Angeles.

-In 2018 Halsey was involved in a solo exhibition at Foundation Louis Vuitton, Paris.
+In 2018, Halsey had a solo exhibition at Louis Vuitton Foundation, Paris.
 Also in 2018, she participated in a solo exhibition at the Museum of Contemporary Art (MOCA).
 Her work was at the Hammer Museum.
 New to the L.A. art scene, Halsey was awarded the Mohn Award in 2018.
 She won the Frieze Artist Award in 2019.

 Halsey was included in the 2019 traveling exhibition Young, Gifted, and Black: The Lumpkin-Boccuzzi Family Collection of Contemporary Art.

 In July 2020, Halsey collaborated with Korina Matyas, a childhood friend and environmentalist to start Summaeverythang, an initiative to bring organic produce to underserved neighborhoods in L.A.
 Summaeverythang donated an average of 600 boxes of organic produce every week throughout the 2020 season.

+In 2021, the Museum of Fine Arts, Boston commissioned Halsey to create a work for its Banner Project.
+“These banners are, in the words of the artist, “fantastical cartographies”—maps that trace heritage from the African continent to the contemporary Black and African-American diasporas in the United States.”